All Posts Tagged: Fermi Paradox

 Hypothetical Scatter Plots

 Additionally, some of these factors might not be a matter of any particular eventuality - but also might constitute showstoppers or dead ends.
 This means they are not likelihoods in time, but of a binary nature as well.
-It's all still an average or something in the end, but it's worth mentioning.
+It's all still an average or something in the end, but . . . is it these points, or is it the equation, that are somewhat banal?

 For life to evolve to multi-cellular life for instance, there might be a consistent time frame.
 Perhaps not at all though.
 There might be a range between 500 million to 20 billion years - and then what happens after it becomes multi-cellular?
 It could be a similar dispersion to get to intelligent life.
 It might be too competitive etc. Then what of the intelligence?
 Same thing.